Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: Introduction

 \subsection{Acknowledgments}

-The first author benefited from talks with Vladimir Drinfeld, Tony Pantev, and Vivek Shende.
-The second author gave talks on the subject at University of Strasbourg, Mathematical Research Institute of Oberwolfach, University of Cologne, University of Mainz, Swiss Federal Institute of Technology Lausanne, Max Planck Institute for Mathematics, and the University of Sheffield.
+The first author benefited from talks with Vladimir Drinfeld, Bao Ch{\^a}u Ng{\^o}, Tony Pantev, and Vivek Shende.
+He also wants to thank Preena Samuel for her remark.
+The second author gave talks on the subject at University of Strasbourg, Mathematical Research Institute of Oberwolfach, University of Cologne, University of Mainz, Swiss Federal Institute of Technology Lausanne, Max Planck Institute for Mathematics, the University of Sheffield, and at Warwick EPSRC Symposium.
 He wants to thank the organizers and the participants of the talks for the attention and the questions.
 He especially wants to thank H\'el\`ene Esnault and Tom Bridgeland for their interest in the subject.

 The first author is partially supported by NSF grant DMS-1101558.
 The second author is partially supported by NSF grant DMS-1406532.